jquery/learn.jquery.com/page/performance/optimize-selectors.md

 A "flatter" DOM also helps improve selector performance, as the selector engine has fewer layers to traverse when looking for an element.

 ## Save calls to `querySelectorAll`

+`querySelectorAll` is already really fast, if you want maintain this speed try to call it the least possible.

 ```
 // If in your HTML there are 2 .container with 5 div in each,